gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 [warn] [libcluster:ecs] unable to connect to :"live-beats@172.31.32.42"
 ```

-We need to look at the networking.
+On to networking.

 ## Security group

 In theory you should be able to limit access to only certain ports.
 Commonly mentioned ones are `4369`, `9000-9010` and `9090`.

-However according to [this answer](https://stackoverflow.com/a/35409199) the port may be random 😕 .
+However according to [this answer](https://stackoverflow.com/a/35409199) the port may be random 😕.

 I found that only using _any_ port worked reliably.
 So _perhaps_ that is the case.
-That needs further testing.
+That needs further testing!

-Since I clearly didn't want to open _any_ port to _any_ IP I made sure the source was the CIDR range of my VPC.
+I clearly didn't want to open _any_ port to _any_ IP so I made sure the source was the CIDR range of my VPC.
 So _only_ resources inside my VPC can access each container, and the VPC only contains resources for this app.

-Now connections should be allowed between them.
+Now connections should be allowed between containers.

 But there is one more thing it seems is needed ...

 ## Secret cookie

-If you take a look at `https://fly.io/docs/elixir/the-basics/clustering/#the-cookie-situation` it says we also need to set an env called `RELEASE_COOKIE`.
+If you take a look at `https://fly.io/docs/elixir/the-basics/clustering/#the-cookie-situation` it says to also set an environment variable called `RELEASE_COOKIE`.

-Hence during the guide we added an environment variable `RELEASE_COOKIE` whose value is the secret we stored at `staging/fly-live-beats/release-cookie`.
+Hence during the guide I added an environment variable called `RELEASE_COOKIE` whose value is the secret stored at `staging/fly-live-beats/release-cookie`.

 That solves _that_ problem.

-And the logs now have:
+Confirming that, the logs now have:

 ```
 [info] [libcluster:ecs] connected to :"live-beats@172.31.33.10
 ```

-You can confirm by using "ECS Exec" to get shell access to your containers, as we've previously documented.
+You can confirm by using "ECS Exec" to get shell access to your containers, as [previously documented](/docs/9-aws-deploy-it.md).

-How does [pricing compare](/docs/10-pricing.md) between Fly.io and AWS?
+Is it possible [run it globally](/docs/11-aws-run-globally.md) on AWS, like it is on Fly.io?